 - Most newly constructed apartments and homes come with fire-retardant floor covering and insulation, making them much safer in the event of a fire.
-In addition, many builders hardwire carbon monoxide and smoke detectors into their buildings, which are more reliable and convenient than battery-operated models.
+Also, many builders hardwire carbon monoxide and smoke detectors into their buildings, which are more reliable and convenient than battery-operated models.

 - New buildings usually have sophisticated wiring capable of handling high-tech electronics, entertainment and security systems, and high-speed communications equipment.
-Customized wiring isn’t always possible on older apartments and homes.
+Customized wiring isn’t always possible in older apartments and homes.

 - You’ll save on replacement costs with a newly constructed apartment or home.
 Most major components have a lifespan of seven to ten years, and it’s possible for many to be covered warranties that can be extended beyond the first year.
 With older apartments and homes, it’s possible you’ll need to replace major appliances soon after you move in.

-- Many builders have mortgage banking affiliates that can customize financing, including down payments and interest rates, to meet your specific situation.
+- Many builders have mortgage banking affiliates that can customize financing, including down payments and interest rates, to meet your particular situation.
 They’re often able to defray some of the closing costs, too.
-However, the current market isn’t favorable for that unless the property is either in poor location or grossly overpriced.
+However, the current market isn’t favorable for that unless the property is either in a bad location or grossly overpriced.
 While a seller of a resale home has some flexibility to contribute to settlement costs, they don’t have nearly the flexibility of a builder’s affiliated mortgage company.

-You may be wondering if you’re really ready to purchase your first home.
-The answer depends, in part, to your answer to the following questions:
+You may be wondering if you’re willing to purchase your first home.
+The answer depends on, in part, on your answer to the following questions: